Min-max minimal surfaces, horizons and electrostatic systems: Standard Models

-The Nariai, cold and ultra cold manifolds are standard cylinders of the form $(\re\times \sw,ds^{2}+\rho^2 g_{\sw}),$ where $\rho$ is a constant.
-Thus, the slices $\{t\}\times \sw$ are embedded, two-sided, stable minimal surfaces, having the additional properties of being area-minimizing and being the only closed minimal surfaces of the ambient space.
+The Nariai, cold and ultra cold systems are standard cylinders of the form $(\re\times \sw,ds^{2}+\rho^2 g_{\sw}),$ where $\rho$ is a constant.
+Its horizons are slices $\{s\}\times\mathbb{S}^2$, so are homologically nontrivial.
+The cold and ultracold models have only one horizon, which is area minimizing, and therefore stable.
+On the other hand, the extended charged Nariai model has multiple stable horizons, each area minimizing.
+Moreover in these three cases, the horizons are degenerate.